FLORIDA BOOK AWARDS ENTRY

 Books may be submitted into the competition by authors, publishers, literary agents, or any member of the public.
 Individuals may submit a book into more than one category, but they are required to submit an entry form, an entry fee, and the requisite number of review copies for each category entered.
-Jury members listed for each category and members of the Florida Book Awards Advisory Committee will be unable to help anyone uncertain about which category (e.g., children's or young adult) best fits the book being nominated.
+Decisions about the category (e.g., children's or young adult) or categories in which a book is submitted are made by the person submitting the nomination based on category descriptions.
+Jury members and Florida Book Awards staff do not make recommendations regarding which category best fits a book.

 A completed entry form, the required entry fee per title, and the submission of four copies of each book entered into competition, are required.
 Entrants are responsible for all shipping charges.
 Entry fees are half-price for any submissions after five titles submitted by publishers.
 Entry fees are made necessary to offset the cost of the Florida Book Awards program, which receives no outside funding.